jstrieb/poker-chipper/README.md

 [SCIP](https://www.scipopt.org/).
 Some inputs to Poker Chipper are translated into solver constraints, which affect what denominations are admissible.
 Other inputs influence the solver's objective function, which affects how candidate denominations are evaluated, ranked, and chosen.
-Inputs affecting constraints, and inputs affecting the objective function are described in the user interface as influencing the "requirements" and "score," respectively, of candidate solutions.
+In the user interface, inputs affecting constraints, and inputs affecting the objective function are described as influencing the "requirements" and "score," respectively, of candidate solutions.

 Poker Chipper is a fully static web application.
 In other words, all of the processing involved in performing optimization occurs client-side – entirely in